o3de/o3de.org/content/blog/posts/o3de-motion-matching-2022-04.md

 ## Motion Database

-What we need to animate a character using motion matching is a large library of character animations that includes animations such as walking slowly, running fast, narrow and wide turns, accelerating and decelerating and many more.
-A large variety of movements are required so that there will be a piece of animation for every situation.
-Kristjan Zadziuk and his team ([GDC 2016 Talk, Animation Bootcamp: Motion Matching](https://www.youtube.com/watch?v=_Bd2T7uP9VA)) gave this some structure and worked out a set of 'dance cards'.
-These dance cards describe paths actors move along in a motion capture studio.
-These are used to capture the full range of motions for best visual results without too many variations and redundant data that will decrease the algorithm's performance.
+To animate a character using motion matching, we need a large library of character animations such as walking slowly, running fast, narrow and wide turns, accelerating and decelerating, and many more.
+A large variety of movements are required so that there is a piece of animation for every situation.
+Kristjan Zadziuk and his team ([GDC 2016 Talk, Animation Bootcamp: Motion Matching](https://www.youtube.com/watch?v=_Bd2T7uP9VA)) gave this some structure and worked out a set of *dance cards*.
+These dance cards describe paths actors move along in a motion capture studio that capture the full range of motions for best visual results.
+They also minimize variations and redundant data that decrease the algorithm's performance.

 ## Motion Features